washi4/deploy-otel-demo-alloy/README.md

 ### Fork, then clone, this repo
 Cloning without forking won't work.
 Make your own fork, then clone your fork to your machine.
 Then cd into the top level directory.

-> (For the moment, there is a [parallel version of this repo](https://github.com/danstadler-pdx/deploy-otel-demo-alloy), that you can fork.
-We are working on an improvement for this step, that we will share shortly.)
+> (For the moment, this project cannot be forked.
+Instead, please follow [these directions](zzz_documentation/duplicate-repo.md).)

 <br>

-### Create a file like this, and make sure you don't commit it into source code management
+### Create a file called exports.env, with this content:
 ```
 export GITHUB_USER=
 export GITHUB_TOKEN=